jpsaha/MOTPold/index.md

     * An [interview](https://www.youtube.com/watch?v=OwZ8nx54a20) with the [Indian IMO team 2022](https://www.imo-official.org/team_r.aspx?code=IND&year=2022)
     * An [interview](https://www.youtube.com/watch?v=HSuWLw4l_yY) with the [Indian IMO team 2023](https://www.imo-official.org/team_r.aspx?code=IND&year=2023)

-[Geoff Smith](https://people.bath.ac.uk/masgcs/advice.html) remarked the following in the foreword to the text [Infinity](http://prac.im.pwr.wroc.pl/~kwasnicki/pl/o/infinity.pdf) by Hojoo Lee, Tom Lovering, and Cosmin Pohoata.

->The nations which do consistently well at this competition (IMO) must have at least one (and probably at least two) of the following attributes:
-> * A large population.
-> * A significant proportion of its population in receipt of a good education.
-> * A well-organized training infrastructure to support mathematics competitions.
-> * A culture which values intellectual achievement.
->
-> Alternatively, you need a cloning facility and a relaxed regulatory framework.

 ## [The following provides some information about]()
 * **[International]()** Mathematical Olympiad**[s]()**,
 * Participation of India in these **[International]()** Mathematical Olympiad**[s]()**, and